-Aboriginal and Torres Strait Islander people living in Australia comprise around 2.5 percent of the Australian population, or just over half a million people.
+Aboriginal and Torres Strait Islander people living in Australia comprise around 3 per cent of the Australian population.

 We undertake policy and program reviews and evaluations, strategic and organisational reviews, strategy and policy development, and capacity building activities to support mainstream and specialist program delivery for Aboriginal and Torres Strait Islander people.